2014 Tesla Model S review

 Curious how Tesla Model S trims differ?
 Use our side-by-side vehicle comparison to see the differences and similarities

-Performance 2WD 4D Sedan
+Performance 4D Sedan 2WD

 Standard Features